• Read this if you’re new here

 I found the Rainbow Crossing completely by mistake as my tram went past it, it’s between the Burgtheater and City Hall and it was painted in June 2019 for Vienna Pride.
 It’s pretty cool and if I’d known it existed I would’ve gone to find it on purpose…

-At this point I ran out of time for my planned list, although I’d done the things that were most important to me, because I was heading off for a photoshoot with Lora.
+At this point I ran out of time for my planned list, although I’d done the things that were most important to me, because I was heading off for a photoshoot with Lora from Lora’s Clicks.
 I paid for a two hour shoot which ended up being a mixture of a shoot and a mini tour, and felt more like two hours with a friend in the end.
 I’d definitely recommend seeing if Lora is free if you want some professional photos when you’re in the city, she knows all the best spots.

 We first met outside the Albertina Museum to shoot outside various different locations.
 Fibro meant I couldn’t be as flexible as many would be able to in terms of poses, but the shots Lora got and the locations she chose made the shoot an incredible experience.
 It felt less like a shoot I was paying for and more like time spent exploring with a new friend-if I’m lucky enough to be in Vienna again, I’ll definitely be asking Lora is she’s free to shoot again.
 Most of the photos from this shoot will pop up in my future posts and I’m not going to share Lora’s usual route, but I did want to share a couple of my favourite shots in this post.